Holiday Stress 101: 7 Mindful Activities to Enjoy This Time in 2024

 So take photos or keep a travel journal to capture your holiday memories.
 Your pictures don’t have to be perfect.
 Click candids, and capture yourself and your people while they are doing things.
 Seize the moment.
 Or, you can even record these memories in videos.
 If at all, they will make you smile in the future.
 Looking back at these moments will bring you joy and serve as a reminder of the memorable and enjoyable times you had.

-Not everything in life will go as you plan.
-Hence, it is important to be open and accepting of last-minute changes.
-Sometimes, unexpected situations in plans can lead to memorable experiences.
 For example, once I was on holiday with my family and we waited the entire day for the snow.
 We had our tickets booked for return.
 It never happened while we were in Shimla.
 But the entire trip was one of my most cherished memories with my family.

 Life doesn’t always work your way but it helps to stay flexible.
 When you embrace the spontaneity and serendipity of the holidays, you feel the magic of the season happening around you even in the simplest forms of life.